amodmulay/staxmpa/code-document.md

 -   **`Region`**: Defines a radar ring (`id`, `name`, `color`, `textColor`).
 -   **`Topic`**: Defines a technology topic (`id`, `name`, `regionId`, `angle`, `magnitude`).
 -   **`ThemeDefinition`**: Defines the structure for a theme.
 A key part is the `generateColors` function, which programmatically creates region colors.
 This makes the theming system highly extensible.
+-   **`RadarData`**: Defines the complete, serializable state of the radar.
+This schema is used by Zod to validate imported files, ensuring data integrity.

 ---